the-amirhosein/the-amirhosein/README.md

 - 👋 Hi
-  I'm amirHosein Mohammadi.
+  I'm Amirhossein Mohammadi.
 A Python and Java developer who enjoys coding and making dreams.
 Actually, right now I'm a Ph.D. candidate at Utrecht University.
 Additionally, I thoroughly enjoy working with data in Apache Cassandra.
 So I'm a data engineer to satisfy myself😅
 - 📫 Do you want to contact me?
 You can mail to a.mohammadi@uu.nl right now😁
 - 👀 Focusing on Impossible Languages and LLMs